 TKU's main campus in Southlake is a commuter campus.
-Students are responsible for arranging their own housing while attending TKU, The Campus Life Department assists students with their housing needs by providing references to apartment information and listing occasional housing options to the TKU Campus Life Facebook page.
+Students are responsible for arranging their own housing while attending TKU, The Department of Student Development assists students with their housing needs by providing references to apartment information and listing occasional housing options to the TKU Campus Life Facebook page.